gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 The challenge is not a hard as it seems.
 There are two keys to solving the challenge.

-First the pupils need to read the challenge __carefully__.
-It states that the behavior should only be different if the pupils guesses incorrectly.
+First, the pupils need to read the challenge __carefully__.
+It states that the behaviour should only be different if the pupils guesses incorrectly.
-This implies that program behavior needs to change only when the condition
+This implies that program behaviour needs to change only when the condition

 {{< hilight lang="go" style="edit-gedit" lineNumbers="n" >}}
 answer != a*b